bikeshaving/crank/website/documents/guides/05-async-components.md

 title: Async Components
 ---

-So far, every component we’ve seen has been a sync function or sync generator component.
+So far, every component we’ve seen has been a synchronous function or generator component.
 Crank processes synchronous components immediately, ensuring that by the time `renderer.render()` or the `refresh()` method completes execution, rendering will have finished.

 Nevertheless, a JavaScript framework would not be complete without a way to work with promises.
-To this end, Crank allows any component to be async the same way you would make any function asynchronous, by adding an `async` before the `function` keyword.
+To this end, Crank simply allows any component to be async the same way you would make any function asynchronous: by making the function asynchronous.
 Both *async function* and *async generator components* are supported.
-This feature means you can `await` promises in the process of rendering in virtually any component.
+This means you can `await` promises in any component.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";